-5.37 Continuous Temporary Suspension- Each facility Medical Staff shall institute a process to address chronic medical record delinquency and temporary suspension of privileges or sanction.
+4.37 Continuous Temporary Suspension- Each facility Medical Staff shall institute a process to address chronic medical record delinquency and temporary suspension of privileges or sanction.

-ARTICLE VI.
-PHYSICIAN ORDERS
+ARTICLE V. PHYSICIAN ORDERS

-- 6.1 Physician Orders Banner Casa Grande seeks to facilitate timely and accurate execution of physicians' orders to deliver quality patient care, and to provide guidelines within which its medical staff, nursing service, and employees can best accomplish this objective.
+- 5.1 Physician Orders Banner Ironwood seeks to facilitate timely and accurate execution of physicians' orders to deliver quality patient care, and to provide guidelines within which its medical staff, nursing service, and employees can best accomplish this objective.
 Orders for treatment shall be routinely entered electronically into the clinical information system and shall be dated, timed and authenticated.
 If the clinical information system is unavailable for any reason and orders are written on paper, each entry must be dated, timed and signed, and the printed name of the physician added.
 It is the responsibility of the physician who is transferring the patient to a new level of care to review all active orders for clinical accuracy and appropriateness.
-New orders must be generated by physicians after a surgical procedure. - 6.1.1 An admission order shall be documented by the attending/consulting or covering physician for all inpatient or observation patients, and extended recovery. - 6.1.2 Physician, Allied Health or Advanced Practice Professionals, Staff (NP's, PA's) orders are required for all tests, services and procedures. - 6.1.3 Transfer of a patient's care to another physician must be documented via a physician order. - 6.1.4 Physician orders are required for transfer of a patient to a different level of care within the facility.
-It is the responsibility of the physician who is transferring the patient to a new level of care to review all active orders for clinical accuracy and appropriateness. - 6.1.5 Physician orders are required for transfer/transport a patient to another facility.
+New orders must be generated by physicians after a surgical procedure. - 5.1.1 An admission order shall be documented by the attending/consulting or covering physician for all inpatient or observation patients, and extended recovery. - 5.1.2 Physician orders are required for all tests, services and procedures. - 5.1.3 Transfer of a patient's care to another physician must be documented via a physician order. - 5.1.4 Physician orders are required for transfer of a patient to a different level of care within the facility.
+It is the responsibility of the physician who is transferring the patient to a new level of care to review all active orders for clinical accuracy and appropriateness. - 5.1.5 Physician orders are required for transfer/transport a patient to another facility.
 For transfer/transport of an inpatient to another facility, the physician must explain the risks and benefits of the transfer/transport and should ensure that the patient is assessed for stability and clinical needs prior and subsequent to transport.
-For transfer of an inpatient

-- to another Medical Center for acute inpatient medical services, the physician must also converse with the accepting physician to ensure continuity of care. - 6.1.6 Orders for inpatients and orders for invasive outpatient procedures may be generated only by members of the medical staff with medical staff privileges, by Allied Health or Advanced Practice Professionals Staff (NP's, PA's) according to their scope of practice.

-6.2 Orders for Surgery

-- 6.2.1 A physician must obtain patient consent for surgery and must explain the risks and benefits of surgery as well as the risk and benefits of alternative treatment modalities.
+For transfer of an inpatient to another Medical Center for acute inpatient medical services, the physician must also converse with the accepting physician to ensure continuity of care. - 5.1.6 Orders for inpatients and orders for invasive outpatient procedures may be generated only by members of the medical staff with medical staff privileges or by Allied Health Staff (NP's, PA's) according to their scope of practice. - 5.2 Orders for Surgery - 5.2.1 A physician must obtain patient consent for surgery and must explain the risks and benefits of surgery as well as the risk and benefits of alternative treatment modalities.
 A physician order is needed for the Medical Center to complete a consent for surgery form, which confirms that the physician has obtained informed consent.
 The order will state the specific procedure to be performed.
 The procedure listed on a signed fax pre-operative order form can serve as the order to obtain the surgical consent form.
-The surgeon is responsible for signing, dating and timing the orders and printing his/her name and for telephone orders verifying that the correct surgical procedure has been indicated. - 6.2.2 Anesthesia medication orders given by the anesthesiologist during the case will take precedence over other pre-anesthesia medication orders. - 6.2.3 The surgeon should give all routine admission orders such as diet, etc. - 6.2.4 For patients who have had a major surgical procedure, the attending surgeon will be in charge of the management of the patient's surgical care.
-The surgeon will be responsible for designating which physicians will be participating in the patient's care. - 6.2.5 New physician orders must be generated after a surgical procedure.
+The surgeon is responsible for signing, dating and timing the orders and printing his/her name and for telephone orders verifying that the correct surgical procedure has been indicated.